 Heat pumps: Our stakeholders saw the decarbonisation of heat as an area with greater uncertainty - the different 2050 scenario forecasts reflect that uncertainty.

 It was generally recognised that there is no single way to decarbonise heat and there could be a combination of technologies coming into play; for example, heat pumps, district heating, bio-LPG and hydrogen.
 However, hydrogen was broadly thought not to be a mainstream option until the mid to late 2030s.
 This is consistent with the assumptions used across the scenarios.
+Our stakeholders agreed that heat pump uptake will be slower in the earlier years, as it is not economical for early adopters yet.

 Our stakeholders were in agreement that heat pump uptake is more likely to occur in new build properties and off-gas grid properties.
 This was because, for other property types, there were concerns about costs and the ability of heat pumps to keep the space warm, given existing low levels of thermal insulation.
 Even though there were mixed views regarding the extent of the retrofits, it was agreed that a degree of retrofits will be required.
+Some stakeholders thought that to deliver large volumes, there is a requirement for an increased number of qualified technicians, and there would be supply chain challenges.
+Some stakeholders saw heat decarbonisation happening first in social housing.

 The majority of our stakeholders considered there to be little scope for flexibility from heat pumps.
 This is primarily because customers will naturally want their heating on when they return home from work (the timing of which typically aligns with peak demand periods), and will be reluctant to compromise on heat comfort levels.
 It was agreed that hot water tank storage could enable some flexibility, but the associated cost and space requirements do not make this feasible for every household.
-We feel that our forecast range of heat pump flexibility (2-5% reduction of heat pump contribution to peak demand in the SPM Steady Progression scenario to between 2-32% in the SPM Leading the Way scenario) reflects this feedback.
+We feel that our forecast range of heat pump flexibility (2-5% reduction of heat pump contribution to peak demand in the SPM Steady Progression scenario to between 3-32% in the SPM Leading the Way scenario) reflects this feedback.